Multilateralism needs a facelift

 By Yusra Suedi*

-2019 marks the 100th anniversary of multilateralism, mainly practiced today at the United Nations.
 It is no secret that multilateralism has recently been under fire.
-While many criticisms may be invoked and many remedies put forward, this piece focuses on just one: it needs a facelift.
+While many criticisms may be invoked and many remedies put forward to reform the multilateral system, this piece focuses on just one: it needs a facelift.

 There are 1.8 billion people between 10 and 24 years old living in the world today – the largest young generation in history.
 In 2030, it is estimated that half of the world’s population will be under 30.
 And yet, in multilateral contexts, international decisions impacting the future of today’s youth are taken by their elders.
 Recent events would suggest that young people must ferociously tweet behind their screens and march in the streets to generate serious attention on issues they care about.